 Our school is part of the North West Career Hub where schools and colleges work together with universities, training providers, employers and careers professionals to improve careers education.
 Careers Hubs are a central part of the government’s Careers Strategy, published in December 2017 and we work alongside career experts from the Enterprise and Career Company, as well as having our own school Enterprise Expert who is a professional person working in industry.

-Stretford High School is the lead career school working within a trio of schools in Trafford, helping to support them with their career programme and to share good practice.
-Our aim is to meet all career standards (Gatsby 8 Benchmarks) by September 2019.
+Stretford High School is the lead career school working within a trio of schools in Trafford, helping to support them with their career programme and to share good practice, we are also the lead school for the Greater Manchester area.
+We have now met all career standards (Gatsby 8 Benchmarks) ahead of the Government target.

 Gatsby 8 Benchmarks

 The Gatsby Benchmarks are a framework of 8 guidelines that define the best careers provision in schools and colleges.
 The Careers Strategy is built around them, and they make a great place to start for planning or improving our programme.
-At Stretford High School we are proud to state that as a lead Career School we are on track to meet 100% of all of the 8 Benchmarks by September 2019.
+At Stretford High School we are proud to state that as a lead Career School we have met 100% of all of the 8 Benchmarks in September 2020.

 |1.
 A stable careers programme||Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers.|